 This video provides a brief outline of the H-2 visa application process.
 Here are the basic steps of the process:

 Step 1.
 Find a company in the U.S. in need of temporary workers.
 Word of mouth, a local visa agent, or a job fair can get you started.
-The U.S. Consulate does not have a “job bank” or offer a list of available jobs.
+The U.S. Embassy and its Consulates do not have a “job bank” or offer a list of available jobs.
 Many local and state governments in Mexico have contact information for “Centers of Attention for Immigrants” that can provide more information about job opportunities in the United States.

-H-2 visas are petition-based visas, meaning that the U.S. employer must first apply for a petition from U.S. Citizenship and Immigration Services before scheduling workers for visa appointments.
-You can verify the legitimacy of the petition by contacting U.S. Consulate Monterrey’s Fraud Prevention Unit by phone at 01-800-108-4724 or by email at VisasMTR@state.gov.
+H-2 visas are petition-based visas, meaning that the U.S. employer must first apply for petition approval from U.S. Citizenship and Immigration Services before scheduling workers for visa appointments.
+You can verify the legitimacy of the petition by contacting U.S. Consulate Monterrey’s Fraud Prevention Unit by phone at +1-800-108-4724 or by email at VisasMTR@state.gov.
+You can also call or message on WhatsApp at 8180109508.

-The $190 USD visa application fee can be made at any Banamex or Scotiabank branch in Mexico.
+The $190 USD visa application fee can be paid at any Citibanamex or Scotiabank branch in Mexico.
 Everyone who applies for a U.S. visa anywhere in the world must pay this fee, which covers the cost of processing the application.
 As the application form states, this fee is non-refundable regardless of whether the visa is issued or not, since the application was processed to conclusion.
-If you are asked to pay any additional illegal fees, please contact our Fraud Prevention Unit at 01-800-108-4724 or VisasMTR@state.gov.
+If you are asked to pay any additional illegal fees, please contact our Fraud Prevention Unit at the U.S. Embassy or Consulate where you intend to apply.
 Our staff speak Spanish and all calls are confidential.

 Step 4.
 Ensure that you meet the requirements to make a visa appointment.
 Before making an appointment for a visa interview, make sure you have the following: